 - Increasing the number of direct inpatient admissions for medication-assisted treatment initiation from the emergency department; and medication-assisted treatment initiation of OUD patients hospitalized, overall

 - Increasing warm hand-offs in primary care settings

-- Increasing access to MAT in primary care settings
+- Increasing access to medication-assisted treatment in primary care settings

 Opioid LAN Infrastructure and Member Support

-The Opioid LAN infrastructure in support of participating hospitals and health systems will include:
+The Opioid LAN infrastructure supported participating hospitals and health systems with:

 - Annual in-person meetings

 - Regional gatherings with facilitated information sharing